DETERMINING REVENUES AND PRICING

 The Gas Access Arrangement Review 2018 – 2022

 Our current regulatory period expires on 31 December 2017.
-We are currently in the process of developing our proposal for the upcoming 2018-2022 regulatory period.
+In December 2016, we submitted our proposal for the upcoming 2018-2022 regulatory period.
 There are a number of key dates in this process, which are listed in the table below.

 ||Submission of our regulatory proposal to the AER